Getting started with API Gateway and Cloud Run

 Before API Gateway can be used to manage traffic to your deployed Cloud Run backend, it needs an API config.

-You can create an API config using an OpenAPI spec that contains specialized annotations to define the desired API Gateway behavior.
+You can create an API config using an OpenAPI spec that contains specialized annotations to define the chosen API Gateway behavior.
 You will need to add a Google-specific field that contains the URL for each Cloud Run app so that API Gateway has the information it needs to invoke an app.

 1. Create a text file called openapi2-run.yaml.
-(For convenience, this page refers to the OpenAPI spec by that file name, but you can name it something else if you prefer.)
+(For convenience, this page refers to the OpenAPI spec by that filename, but you can name it something else if you prefer.)

 # openapi2-run.yaml